Crowchild Trail Study: Project library

 Engagement goal: Work with participants to evaluate the preliminary design concepts against the study goals developed in Phase 2.
 A summary of the Phase 4 engagement process and what we heard is available here.

-Engagement opportunities were available throughout June and included six stakeholder and public workshops, various drop-in sessions and an online tool.
+Engagement opportunities were available throughout June and included six public workshops, various drop-in sessions and an online tool.

 Outcome: A shortlist of design concepts evaluated against the study goals.
 The project team will use the evaluation to identify a set of recommendations for Calgarians to provide feedback on in Phase 5: Concept Selection and Recommendation.